Swiss bank BCGE cashes in on trade finance demand

 That's because they are mostly capitalised in Swiss francs and costs for dollar-based funding, the dominant currency in commodities markets, are relatively low.

-Credit Suisse CSGN.VX, already active in trade finance for 20 years, said it had added five new relationship manager roles in Geneva and Zurich since the start of the year, while UBS hired an executive from BNP Paribas.
+Credit Suisse, already active in trade finance for 20 years, said it had added five new relationship manager roles in Geneva and Zurich since the start of the year, while UBS hired an executive from BNP Paribas.